Application step 1: inform yourself about the Deutschlandstipendium/Germany Scholarship

 Then submit your application via DStip — be sure to only submit it once!

 Please note: Don't try to upload your application in the very last minute as it might take longer and will be cut off once the server closes.

 That's it!
 Congratulations!

 Application step 14: what comes next?

 Now you will have to be patient to get to know the result that will follow 3 months after your application.

 The Germany Scholarship Office will check the completeness of all applications received by this date.

 Universität Hamburg’s central selection committee will then evaluate and rate all complete applications.
 As per Section 7 subsection 1 of the University guidelines on the awarding of scholarships, the selection committee will comprise two members of each faculty.
 Committee members are obliged to keep all personal information confidential.

-The scholarships will be officially awarded in February 2023.
+The scholarships will be officially awarded in February next year.
 All candidates selected will be sent further information shortly before this time.

 Students who are not successful in their application will be emailed a rejection letter.